 As accurate as an amateur historian can get it without making the stories dull.
 For instance, in “Alone With Glory” Tom does a lot of blowing up of bridges and so on – well clearly our Lieutenant Herryck wasn’t there to do those things, but they did happen, pretty much as described.

 And in “The Colour of Blood” the amazing story of the barges did happen almost exactly as written.

-The new book "The Blast of War" tackles the dramatic siege of Badajoz - confronting the thorny issues of the conduct of the siege and the horrors of the messy aftermath.
+The "The Blast of War" tackles the dramatic siege of Badajoz - our fictional characters confronting the thorny issues of the conduct of the siege and the horrors of the messy aftermath.

 How long will the series run?